GUIDE: How to implement effective resource planning?

 b.
 Weekly or monthly

-If the majority of projects last more than 5 days, it is preferable to follow the load on a weekly basis.
-That is to say, allocating a number of days in a given week to a project.
-For example: assign in week 34 Bob Kennedy, 3.5 days on project XYZ Depending on the assignments on the different projects, monitoring should allow you to know what his remaining availability is.
-For projects that last several months, the same approach must be carried out at the month granularity.
+For projects lasting several months, the same approach should be taken at month granularity.
 Ideally, you choose the finest granularity that suits you, and consolidation allows you to see it at other time horizons.
-Add a view of resource planning in % of load 'blue and red) with weeks in columns
+Add a view of resource planning in % load ( blue and red ) with weeks in columns

 c.
-By collaborator and by project
+By employee and project

 Step 4